h0mbre/h0mbre.github.io/_posts/2019-05-14-SLAE_Crypter.md

 ## Introduction

 The 7th and final assignment for SLAE was create a custom encryption/decryption scheme for our shellcode.
 For the purposes of this excercise I chose to work with python.
 This assignment was a blast.
 Since its the last assignment, I decided to have some fun with it and went for novelty over strong encryption.
+I wanted a decryption scheme that only required shellcode input, so I designed the decryption function to brute force its own key!

 ## Encryption Process

 My encryption scheme uses some fictional hacker lore as seed terms to generate a keyspace that ends up being a little over 1.4 million keys.
 I was shocked by how fast a computer running a poorly written python script can iterate through that many keys!
 At a high-level, the encryption function does the following:
 + takes shellcode input in the format of `\\xaa\\bb\\cc...`,
-+ pads the shellcode to get it to a multiple of `16` (AES requires key sizes of n\*16),
++ pads the shellcode with `\\xff` bytes to get it to a multiple of `16` (AES requires key sizes of n\*16),
 + creates an `iv` (initilialization vector of `13371337133713371`),
 + generates a keyspace with seed character names from hacker movies,
 + encrypts `input + padding` with randomly chosen `key` and `iv`, and
 + prints shellcode in format thats compatible with the decryption process.

+## Decryption Process

+The decryption scheme is straightforward.
+The script iterates through the entire keyspace decrypting the input shellcode with each key until it spots our `\\xff` padding and then it knows it has found the right key and prints the output.
+I picked this concept up from the SLAE coursework itself, it was awesome to apply it to python.

+## Execution Process

+For execution, the script just appends a `shellcode.c` writing process onto the decryption function and then compiles and runs that file.

+## Usage

+## Crypter!!!

 ```python
 from Crypto.Cipher import AES